Old Fashioned Donuts (Fluffy Yeast Donuts From Scratch)

 • Activate the Yeast

-In a mixing bowl, combine the warm water, yeast, and sugar.
-Let it sit for 5–10 minutes until it becomes frothy.
-This means your yeast is active and ready to go.
+In a bowl, combine warm water, yeast, and sugar.
+Let sit 5–10 minutes until frothy.

 • First Rise